 A Collection of Drops

-Rumi’s message is also well reflected in the book/film Cloud Atlas (excerpt above), where the protagonists feel compelled to act upon their actions in the hopes of realizing the change they envision.
-It’s a sweet line; “What is the ocean but a multitude of drops?”
-It does drive the message that change is possible and worthy of your efforts and sacrifice (see A Fierce Green Fire).
+Rumi’s message is also well expressed in the book & film Cloud Atlas (excerpt above).
+The main characters feel compelled to act upon their beliefs, in the hopes of realizing the change they envision.

 This is captured in a brilliant line; “What is the ocean, but a multitude of drops?”
 It does drive the message that system change is possible!
 We have done it before (see A Fierce Green Fire), and we can do it again.
 It’s certainly worth the effort and sacrifice.
 People have managed to overcome incredible obstacles and tremendous hardship.
 At the time, it is not something many would necessarily want to undertake, but it is ultimately powerful and rewarding.

 What I find additionally poignant about Rumi’s observation, is how timely it still is.
 Indeed, much of his works have not only withstood the test of time, they feel contemporary.
 For instance, the ocean drop quote is also complimentary to our present-day scientific understanding of the universe.

 We know that Rumi was a gifted scholar.
 He came from a family of theologians (bio), and eventually dedicated his life to better understanding humanity and spirituality.
 As such, we can certainly give him credit for his profound knowledge and awareness.

 Still, the depth of his understanding appears to have been centuries ahead.
 On a number of points Rumi seems to have really hit the nail on the head.
 Rumi has provided us with wisdom and insight as he attempted to make sense of this beautiful mixed up world.
 Thankfully, Rumi recorded his contemplations.
 He shared his revelations through compelling and accessible poetry.
 It continues to inspire.